milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Ingram/Milk and honey.md

 Ingram: "Good, that's another drink you can make if you ever need a pick-me-up."

-*Ingram falls quiet, and we silently continue to sip our mugs.
-As I stare down at my mug, I'm reminded of all the ways Ingram has helped me since arriving in Nobaros.
-Although the currently circumstance is a heavy topic to brood over, I find myself growing accustomed to this place.*
+*Ingram falls quiet, and we continue drinking.*

+*As I stare down at my mug, I'm reminded of all the ways Ingram has helped me since arriving in Nobaros.*

+*Although the currently circumstance is a heavy topic to brood over, I find myself growing accustomed to this place.*

 Emi: ". . .Thank you."

-Ingram: ". . .You just said that?"
+Ingram: ". . .Another thanks?
+You just said that."

-Emi: "Not that, I mean. . .thank you for everything so far.
+Emi: "No, I meant to say. . .thank you for everything so far.
 I just wanted to say that I really appreciate all the help you've given me."

 Ingram: ". . ."

-Ingram: "It's nothing, really.
-What kind of spirit guide would I be if I left you to deal with this all on your own?
-It's my responsibility to help you become comfortable here."
+Ingram: "It's no problem.
+What kind of spirit guide would I be if I left you to deal with this all on your own?"

+Ingram: "It's my responsibility to help you become comfortable here."

-*He takes another sip of his milk, another moment of silence settling between us.
-Although his words brush off the sentiment as another part of his duties, the surprised look in his eyes gives him away.*
+*He takes another sip of his milk, another moment of silence settling between us.*

+*Although his words brush off the sentiment as another part of his duties, the surprised look in his eyes gives him away.*

 Ingram: ". . .Actually, I should be the one thanking you."